-Coeliac disease (CD) is a small bowel disorder caused by proteins in wheat, rye and barley.
-These proteins are called ”gluten”.
-Because of some genetic factors, the small bowel of a coeliac does not tolerate gluten, upon which an immunological inflammation occurs damaging the villi in the small bowel.
+Coeliac disease (CD) is an autoimmune disease caused by proteins in wheat, rye and barley.
+These proteins are called gluten.
+Because of some genetic factors, the small bowel of a coeliac does not tolerate gluten, and an immunological inflammation occurs damaging the villi in the small bowel.
 Due to the damaged villi, the bowel of a coeliac patient cannot utilise nutrients normally.
 This may lead to a wide variety of symptoms or signs of malabsorption.

 For more information on CD and gluten-free diet in English visit Coeliac Uk’s webpage.